Fundamentals of RIS-Aided Localization in the Far-Field: Introduction

 \subsubsection{Localization using RISs}

 It has been shown that due to a large number of geometric channel parameters in RIS-aided wireless systems, the position error bound (PEB) and the orientation error bound (OEB) of a user equipment (UE) can be significantly reduced \cite{keykhosravi2021multi,9528041,fascista2021ris,wymeersch2020beyond}.
 A challenge with exploiting multiple RISs in localization is identifying which received signals are associated with specific RISs.
 In \cite{keykhosravi2021multi}, Hadamard matrices have been proposed as a possible solution to this problem as it allows the receiver to extract channel parameters associated with each RIS.
 In \cite{9528041}, the focus is on the setup where an RIS is attached to each intended receiver and a joint phase design scheme is used to separate the channel parameters associated with each user resulting in submeter UE localization.
 In \cite{9500281,fascista2021ris,wymeersch2020beyond}, the focus is on using an RIS to enhance the LOS link through coherent combining, thus improving both 3D localization and synchronization.
 In \cite{9513781}, an RIS is employed to multi-input-multi-output (MIMO) radar to provide the location of multiple targets.
 RIS-aided localization without a controlling BS has also been considered \cite{9726785,keykhosravi2022ris}.
 In \cite{9726785}, two-step positioning is achieved without a controlling BS by employing a single receive RF chain at each RIS.
 In \cite{keykhosravi2022ris}, backscatter modulation is used to enable localization in the absence of a controlling BS.
 A key limitation of these works is their application-specific CRLB analyzes in which the effect of each scenario is abstracted such that it can be approximated through suitable modifications of the existing CRLB results.
-As a result, the general structure of the fisher information matrix (FIM) resulting from deploying multiple RISs has not been rigorously investigated.
-Moreover, in those works, the impact of RIS perturbation/placement uncertainty and the effect of nuisance parameters have not been analyzed.
+As a result, the general structure of the Fisher information matrix (FIM) resulting from deploying multiple RISs has not been rigorously investigated.
 Hence, the primary objective of this paper is to provide a rigorous Bayesian analysis of the FIM.
+Moreover, in those prior works \cite{keykhosravi2021multi,9528041,9500281,fascista2021ris,wymeersch2020beyond,9513781,9726785,keykhosravi2022ris}, the RIS reflection coefficients are usually changed across different Orthogonal frequency-division multiplexing (OFDM) symbols {in order} to have enough information to estimate the RIS reflection angles.
+Through the analysis of the Bayesian FIM, we show that changing RIS reflection coefficients across OFDM symbols is in fact necessary since the RIS reflection angles cannot be estimated when the RIS coefficients remain constant across all OFDM symbols.

 For completeness, we also discuss the relevant literature on RIS-aided localization in the near-field.
 When the RISs are large enough such that the receivers are considered to be in their near-field, additional information provided by spherical wavefront can be used for localization as shown in\cite{rahal2021ris,9500663,9625826,9508872}.
 More specifically, a single RIS is attached to a receiver and used to localize a transmitter in \cite{rahal2021ris}, while multiple RISs are used to provide continuous positioning capability by improving the near-field NLOS accuracy in \cite{9500663}.
 In \cite{9625826}, backscatter modulation is used to empower each RIS element in a single RIS to act as virtual anchors for the time of arrival-based localization.
 In \cite{9508872}, the RIS-enhanced bounds for $3$D localization in the near-field are provided for the uplink of a system operating both synchronously and asynchronously.